google/knative-gcp/docs/pubsubsource/README.md

 # Cloud Pub/Sub Source

 This sample shows how to configure the PubSub event source.
-This event source is most useful as a bridge from other GCP services, such as [Cloud Storage](https://cloud.google.com/storage/docs/pubsub-notifications), [IoT Core](https://cloud.google.com/iot/docs/how-tos/devices) and [Cloud Scheduler](https://cloud.google.com/scheduler/docs/creating#).
+This event source is most useful as a bridge from other Google Cloud services, such as [Cloud Storage](https://cloud.google.com/storage/docs/pubsub-notifications), [IoT Core](https://cloud.google.com/iot/docs/how-tos/devices) and [Cloud Scheduler](https://cloud.google.com/scheduler/docs/creating#).